SvenHellsten/devPort/posts/apiHub.md

 automatic parking facilities as traditional parking attendant facilities.

 • <b>FacilityAccess:</b> Some zones have specific access systems.
-Like a door with a door code that needs to be convayed to the parker.
+Like a door with a door code that needs to be forwarded to the parker.

 <br/>